dotnet/docs-maui/docs/user-interface/controls/hybridwebview.md

 }
 ```

-You must then call the <xref:Microsoft.Maui.Controls.HybridWebView.SetInvokeJavaScriptTarget%2A> method to set the object that will be the target of JavaScript calls from the <xref:Microsoft.Maui.Controls.HybridWebView>:
+You must call the <xref:Microsoft.Maui.Controls.HybridWebView.SetInvokeJavaScriptTarget%2A> method to set the object that will be the target of JavaScript calls from the <xref:Microsoft.Maui.Controls.HybridWebView>:

 ```csharp
 public partial class MainPage : ContentPage